##EXCLUSIVE ’24/7 VALENCIA’ INTERVIEW with AARON HOLLOWAY-NAHUM (Composer, Conductor & Recording Engineer, Artistic Director, Riot Ensemble)

 And, frankly, this is something I feel really strongly about: why would you do this any other way?
 In a day and age when we wring our hands about how we all live in bubbles and social-media echo chambers I just can’t understand programmes that take the position that one viewpoint reinforced by one piece after another is actually interesting.

-What can the public expect from your show in Valencia?
+What can the public expect from a show?

 Tell us something about the individuals who form part of Riot Ensemble…